 This brick and stone made building has two floors: there is an arched door on all four sides on the first floor, and you can go up to the second floor through stone stairs.
 The same exists on the first floor.
 An arched door was also built on the four sides of the second floor.
 Additionally, there is a stone window on each side of the four doors.
 Hanging on an eight-square wooden frame of the second floor, the bell in it is the largest and heaviest in China.
-It is 7.02 meters (23 feet) high including the pendants, with a weight of 63 tons (138,891 pounds).
+It is 23 feet (7.02 meters) high including the pendants, with a weight of 63 tons.
 It was made of copper, and you can hear its round and clear sound from far away.
-The two 2-meter-long (2 yards) wooden logs hanging sideward are used to ring it.
+The two 2-yard-long (2 meters) wooden logs hanging sideward are used to ring it.

-Located 100 meters (109 yards) south to the bell tower, it was placed on a 4-meter-high (13 feet) stone and brick base.
-It is 46.7 meters (153 feet) high, a little bit lower than the bell tower that is 47.9 meters high (157 feet).
+Located 110 yards (91 meters) south to the Bell Tower, it was placed on a 13-feet-high (4 meters) stone and brick base.
+It is 153 feet (46.7 meters) high, a little bit lower than the Bell Tower that is 157 feet (47.9 meters) high.
 It is also a two-storey building; the first floor contains the China Committee for the Promotion of the Minority Art.
 The second floor contains the exhibition area.
 Originally, there was one big drum and 24 smaller ones, but only the big remains.
 The method of beating it is to beat it quickly for 18 times and then slowly for 18 times.
 Altogether there are three rounds and 108 tollings.
 People knock the bell and the drum 108 times, because 108 times represent one year in ancient times.